 Note: Students often ask about the wooden display boxes with glass tops we use in entomology.
-Those are called "Cornell Drawers," and with a foam bottom (plastazote) over the bottom board costs about \$60-80 depending on wood preference.
+Those are called "Cornell Drawers," and with a foam bottom (plastazote)over the bottom board costs about \$60-80 depending on wood preference.
 The lid is designed to fit tightly to protect specimens.
 Also, when you purchase pins, the size you will need for this class will be insect pin size 2 or 3 and should be enameled.
 If not enameled, the pins can rust through.
+As you shop, remember that your shipped collections will not be returned at the end of the semester.

 \If you purchase a box from a craft store, it is unlikely that insect pins will fit.
 You may need to clip the tips of the pins, after curation, to fit them under the glass.
-This is okay as long as it is professionally arranged.
+This is okay, as long as it is professionally arranged.
 Please make the box safe to handle so pins are not exposed.
 Plastozoate is the preferred foam for the bottom of the display box.